CraftAcademy/library-challenge/README.md

   *User stories:*
   ```
-  As a library
+  As a librarian
   In order to make the books available to other visitors in a timely manner
-  I would like to set a return date on every check out
-  and I would like that date to be 1 month from checkout date
+  I would like to set a return date 1 month from checkout date
   ```

   ```
-  As an individual
+  As an visitor
   In order to avoid unwanted fines, and to generally do the right thing
   I would like to know when my book is supposed to be returned
   ```